SaraRands/sararands-site/about.md

 - nonlinear, exploratory thinking style
 - attunement to emotional, intellectual, and somatic nuance
 - respect for neurodivergent ways of experiencing the world
-- gentle sense of humor
+- gentle sense of humor and love of puns
 - deep curiosity about who they are becoming

 My role isn’t to fix you.